NikolayBorissovASTRA/bim/bim-information-delivery-visualization.md

 ## Overview

 Building Information Modeling (BIM) processes involve the collaborative generation and management of digital representations of physical and functional characteristics of places.
-To ensure interoperability and effective information delivery, standards and specifications such as **IDM (Information Delivery Manual)**, **MVD (Model View Definition)**, and **IFC (Industry Foundation Classes)** are employed.
-This document presents visualizations and diagrams to explain how these standards interact, how data flows among them, and how to ensure quality in multi-stakeholder environments.
+To ensure interoperability and seamless information exchanges, clearly visualizing the process, data flows, and quality controls is essential.

+---

+> **Note:** Diagrams below use Mermaid.
+To view Mermaid diagrams in GitHub, click "Open in Preview" or use a browser plugin/Markdown viewer that supports Mermaid.
+If diagrams do not render, verify that your viewer or platform supports Mermaid syntax.

 ---